About the Resource Allocation and Accountability Board

-This is the first year this committee will form a part of our student government.
 This body is composed of 5 students, one of which will be the Chair.
 Their purpose is to interpret, enforce and uphold the ASWSUG bylaws and constitution.
-In the case of a dispute or grievance brought up against any staff member of ASWSUG, this committee will review and mediate the conflict.
+In the case of a dispute or grievance brought up against any staff member of ASWSUG, this board will review and mediate the conflict.

 This position is very important given that the students ultimately get a say in what programs to invest in with student funds as well as ensure that any disputes and grievances are handled diplomatically.

 Members of this board are held to a high standard given that their role is to hold other students accountable and decide where student fees are allocated thereby are above reproach and will be well-suited to serve the student body.